-The Town of Pike Road continues to see significant growth, generated by enlarged and renovated schools, many new commercial and retail services, infrastructure improvements, and new recreational amenities available for all of its citizens.
-The demand for new residential properties is evidenced by the issuance of 164 residential building permits, accompanied by 8 new commercial building permits during this fiscal year.
-We anticipate the addition of other various retail businesses in the coming years.
-Construction of the new Agriculture, Recreation, and Performing Arts Complex and outdoor Arena was completed, along with four adjacent baseball fields, complete with dugouts, restrooms, and concession stand.
-This new facility provides new, additional space and opportunities for increased public recreation, economic development, and educational programs.
-Also, under construction is a community tennis complex.
-Plus, work has begun on an expanded arts district, adding more trail projects and an all-inclusive playground.
-Each of these areas of new growth represents a future positive impact on the Town's economy and its ability to serve its citizens.
+The Town of Pike Road continues to see significant growth, generated by investments in education, new commercial and retail services, infrastructure improvements, and additional recreational amenities that are available for all of its citizens.
+The demand for new residential properties is evidenced by the issuance of 193 residential building permits, accompanied by seven new commercial building permits during this fiscal year.
+We anticipate the addition of other multiple retail businesses in the coming years.
+Construction on the Agriculture Recreation and Performing Arts Complex, Outdoor Arena, Ballfields, and Raquet Club was completed.
+The investment in Arts and Cultural Opportunities added to economic development, and educational programs has generated tremendous excitement.
+Plus, work has begun on additional Community Development project: trail improvements, and an all-inclusive playground are near completion.
+Each of these areas of new growth and investment represents a positive impact on the Town's economy and ability to serve its citizens.
+Additional road and infrastructure projects are also in the works.